WillOfHeaven/Stock_Prediction/README.md

 3. Set up your Alpha Vantage API key:
    - Sign up for a free API key at [Alpha Vantage]( https://www.alphavantage.co/)
-   - Replace `api_key = 'XO2YT4XMHPUERBBP'` with your actual API key in the
+   - Replace `api_key = 'XXXXXXXXXXXXXXXXX'` with your actual API key in the script
-script

 ### Usage